dimer116/YOLOv3-for-Particle-Tracking/README.md

 This repository contains the code for the Bachelor's thesis: Karakterisering och spårning av nanopartiklar med djupinlärning by  Arash Darakhsh, Edvin Johansson, Simon Nilsson, Sanna Persson and Rickard Ström at Chalmers University of Technology

-The code may shortly be updated with further clarifications to improve ease of use.
+The code for simulation will shortly be updated with further clarifications to improve ease of use.

 ## How to use the code